modelop/classic-repo-demo/README.md

-# classic-repo-demo
+# fastscore-demo

-An example repo to allow the demonstration of a classic repo importation
+This is the README for the 1.9 demo